 A group of disorders characterised by repetitive thoughts and behaviours, including:

-Typically the repetitive thoughts are intrusive and distressing (in the case of OCD, BDD and Hypochondriasis), and the repetitive behaviours are compulsive/ habitual means of reducing distress which becomes difficult for the person to control (in the case of OCD, trichotillomania/ dermatillomania, and also hoarding disorder which is characterised by distress associated with discarding possessions).
+Typically, the repetitive thoughts are intrusive and distressing (in the case of OCD, BDD and Hypochondriasis), and the repetitive behaviours are compulsive/ habitual means of reducing distress which becomes difficult for the person to control (in the case of OCD, trichotillomania/ dermatillomania, and also hoarding disorder which is characterised by distress associated with discarding possessions).

-Anxiety is a prominent feature of these disorders – the repetitive thoughts drive and are driven by it, and the compulsive behaviour’s function to reduce it.
+Anxiety is a prominent feature of these disorders.
+The repetitive thoughts drive and are driven by it, and the compulsive behaviour’s function to reduce it.
 Furthermore, many of the anxiety disorders described above can also feature repetitive intrusive thoughts (ie. related to rumination).

-Similar to other anxiety disorders, usually a combination of SSRI and psychological therapy.
+Treatment of these disorders is similar to other anxiety disorders, usually a combination of SSRI and psychological therapy.

 Specific types of CBT may be used, for instance, exposure and response prevention therapy for OCD.